FourjsGenero/wc_tinymce/README.md

 $(ProjectDir)/webcomponents/wc_tinymce/tinymce/tinymce.min.js

 TODO

-1. Figure out why icons don't appear with GDC but they do with GWC-JS.
-2. See if can figure out better way to tie 4gl variable to contents of Web Component
+1. See if can figure out better way to tie 4gl variable to contents of Web Component
-3. Add wrappers to set toolbar/menu programmatically
+2. Add wrappers to set toolbar/menu programmatically